ekreative/react-native-vlc-player/README.md

 #### iOS

-- add `pod 'MobileVLCKit'` in Podfile
+- add `pod 'MobileVLCKit-unstable', '3.0.0a43'` in Podfile (stable version of VLCKit not working in iOS 11 yet)
 - `pod install` inside ./ios/ folder
 - `rnpm link react-native-vlc-player`
+- also you must disable bitcode option in target build settings (otherwise it not linked correctly for armv7)
+- also you must add `libstdc++.6.0.9.tbd` to `Linked Framework and Libraries`

 ## Usage